iqual-ch/drupal-platform/docs/commands.md

 * `deploy-%`: Deploy the `%` environment (replace `%` with name of environment in `./manifests` folder)
 * `delete-local`: Delete the local deployment with `docker-compose` permanently

+### PHP commands

+> These commands can only be run from within the Drupal container

+* `xdebug`: Enable XDebug and restart the web server.
+* `xdebug-disable`: Disable XDebug and restart the web server.

 ## Scripts and aliases

 There are also scripts and a bunch of aliases available in the Drupal container.
 Check the [script documentation of the Drupal image](https://github.com/iqual-ch/dc-drupal/blob/main/docs/scripts.md).